yufree/daily/content/about.md

 - Update everyday via a automated process

+- Use Github PR to control posts

-- Re-direct to the orginal pages
+- Re-direct to the orginal pages by click title in the homepage

+- Add comments by click description in the homepage using disqus

 # Recipe